 open mind will reach an identical conclusion.

-second event or the third event.
+second event or third event.

-But after a while, maybe the
+However, after a while, maybe the

 20th event, maybe the 50th event (who knows which